-4.5 ASX QUOTATION, CONFIRMATION STATEMENTS AND OTHER INFORMATION
+4.4 ASX QUOTATION, CONFIRMATION STATEMENTS AND OTHER INFORMATION

-4.5.1 ASX quotation
+4.4.1 ASX quotation

-ANZ will apply to ASX for Notes to be quoted on ASX.
-If ASX does not grant permission for Notes to be quoted within three months after the date of this Prospectus, Notes will not be issued and all Application Payments will be refunded (without interest) to applicants as soon as practicable.
+ANZ has applied to ASX for Notes to be quoted on ASX.
+If ASX does not grant permission for Notes to be quoted within three months after the date of the Original Prospectus, Notes will not be issued and all Application Payments will be refunded (without interest) to Applicants as soon as practicable.

-It is expected that Notes will begin trading on ASX on a normal settlement basis on 25 March 2022 under ASX code "ANZPJ".
+It is expected that Notes will begin trading on ASX on a normal settlement basis on 9 July 2021 under ASX code "ANZPI".

 You are responsible for confirming your holding before trading in Notes.
-If you are a successful applicant and sell your Notes before receiving your Confirmation Statement, you do so at your own risk.
+If you are a successful Applicant and sell your Notes before receiving your Confirmation Statement, you do so at your own risk.

-You may call the ANZ Information Line on 1800 113 399 (within Australia) or +61 3 9415 4010 (international) (Monday to Friday - 8:30am to 5:30pm) or your Syndicate Broker, after the Issue Date to enquire about your Allocation.
+You may call the ANZ Information Line on 1800 113 399 (within Australia) or +61 3 9415 4010 (international) (Monday to Friday - 8:30am to 5:30pm AEST) or your Syndicate Broker, after the Issue Date to enquire about your Allocation.
+Alternatively, if you are an ANZ Securityholder Applicant, you can check your holding online at www.investorcentre.com.
+To use this facility, you will need internet access and your HIN or SRN to pass the security features on the website.

-4.5.2 Confirmation Statements
+4.4.2 Confirmation Statements

 ANZ has applied for Notes to participate in CHESS.
 No certificates will be issued for Notes.
-ANZ expects that Confirmation Statements for issuer sponsored holders and confirmations for CHESS holders will be despatched to successful applicants by 31 March 2022.
+ANZ expects that Confirmation Statements for issuer sponsored holders and confirmations for CHESS holders will be despatched to successful Applicants by 15 July 2021.

-4.5.3 Provision of bank account details for Distributions
+4.4.3 Provision of bank account details for Distributions